FabricMC/fabric-docs/develop/getting-started/intellij-idea/generating-sources.md

 ---
-title: Generating Minecraft Sources in IntelliJ IDEA
+title: Generating Sources in IntelliJ IDEA
-description: How to generate Minecraft sources.
+description: A guide to generating Minecraft sources in IntelliJ IDEA.
 authors:
   - dicedpixels
+prev:
+  text: Launching the Game in IntelliJ IDEA
+  link: ./launching-the-game
+next:
+  text: Tips and Tricks for IntelliJ IDEA
+  link: ./tips-and-tricks
 ---

 The Fabric toolchain lets you access the Minecraft source code by generating it locally, and you can use IntelliJ IDEA to conveniently navigate through it.
 To generate sources, you need to run the `genSources` Gradle task.